joshmess/AADM-Freedom-Fund/README.md

 # AADM-Freedom-Fund
 Web scraping application developed by students at UGA for the AADM Freedom Fund.

+## Overview of the Project:

+Here’s a [link](https://docs.google.com/document/d/1ge8wgcUFPzQh9OQZC-WhiMtNgm_smqViKxc0nHIMH-0/edit) to the project description.
+Overall, the idea is to build a password protected web application that Athens Anti-Discrimination Movement (AADM) can use internally to identify individuals eligible for their Freedom Fund program.

+### Our goal is to:

+1. Scrape publicly available data from this [website](http://enigma.athensclarkecounty.com/photo/jailcurrent.asp) every morning (on a timer)
+1. Process the scraped data into a Python Dictionary and import to an SQL database
+    - We will have two schema’s: one for user login and storing scraped data
+1. Create a Login Page and Home Page
+    - Login Page.- We can keep it super basic for now, just email and password
+    - Homepage with a form to filter out persons experiencing incarceration from the DB based on certain criteria:
+      1. Whether or not they meet the exclusion criteria listed out in the Google Docs linked above
+      1. Demographic Characteristics
+      1. Agency
+1. Backend Using Python Flask
+    - Pretty light weight backend frameworks, simpler syntax, and faster deployment

+### Technology Stack:

+1. Frontend: HTML/CSS and Bootstrap (Responsive Design ftw!)
+2. Backend: Python Flask
+3. Web Scrape: Python BeautifulSoup
+4. Database: SQL - likely SQLLite3 with Flask SQLAlchemy because it fits in really well with Flask

+---

 ## Contributions
 In order to push updates to the master branch, a pull request and an approving review from another contributor are required.
 This avoids conflicts and helps with overall repository organization.